 Boundaries between schools can be changed to reduce overcrowding, use surplus space and/or assign addresses to a closer school.

-Boundary Change Review
+Current Boundary Change Review Studies:

-When area schools do not have space available, there is no opportunity to alleviate the over-utilized school’s pressure by moving students to the adjacent schools.
-Therefore, the best solution to the overcrowding is to build additional pupil places through a capital project such as an addition or a new building.
+When area schools do not have available space, there is no opportunity to reduce the over-utilized school’s pressure by moving students there.
+The best solution is to add more space through a capital project such as an addition or a new building.

-This process looks at the programs offered within a community or grouping of schools and identifies program gaps or space needs.
+This process looks at the programs offered at a school or grouping of schools and identifies program gaps or space needs.